grafana/scenes/docusaurus/docs/scene-layout.md

   md?: SceneFlexItemPlacement;
 ```

-We really recommend setting a minHeight on all children of layout that use `column` direction.
-This will make sure that they don't get squashed too much on smaller screens.
-If you set minHeight or height on a SceneFlexLayout you do not need
+We strongly recommend setting a `minHeight` on all children of the layout that use `column` direction.
+This ensures that they aren't overly compressed on smaller screens.
+If you set `minHeight` or `height` on the `SceneFlexLayout` object, you don't need
-to set it on each child as they will inherit these constraints.
+to set it on each child, as they will inherit these constraints.

 ### Step 4.
 Add panels to flex layout items

-The above example sets up layout for your scene.
-To visualize data, [configure `SceneQueryRunner`](./core-concepts.md#data-and-time-range) and add it to your scene first:
+The preceding example sets up a layout for your scene.
+To visualize data, [configure `SceneQueryRunner`](./core-concepts.md#data-and-time-range) and add it to your scene:

 ```ts
 const queryRunner = new SceneQueryRunner({